liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/07-permissions/02-permissions-service-layer.markdown

 to the entities.

 @product@ provides a complete API for managing resources that's integrated with Service Builder.
 This API is injected into your implementation classes automatically.
-To manage the resources, all you must do is call the API in the service's add and delete methods.
+To manage the resources, you need only call the API in the service's add and delete methods.
 Follow these steps to do this in your
 application:

 1. In your `guestbook-service` module, open `GuestbookLocalServiceImpl.java`